Synseii/Calword/README.md

 # Calword MultiTool / discord.gg/calword
-About: calword is a discord tool with 36 easy to use options that are being constantly updated with new Discord updates. more info in our discord: discord.gg/calword
+About: calword is a discord tool with 34 easy to use options that are being constantly updated with new Discord updates. more info in our discord: discord.gg/calword

+# Update June 3, 2023